Pro-Life Laws Protect Mom and Baby: Pregnant Women’s Lives are Protected in All States

 Treatment considerations and concerns for maternal and fetal health can vary depending on the type of cancer, the degree of spread, the likelihood of recurrence, the proximity of the cancer to the uterus, the possibility of cancer promotion due to pregnancy hormones, and the toxicity of treatment options for the unborn child (which may include surgery, radiation and chemotherapy), so there is not a standard recommendation on how cancer treatment should be addressed in pregnancy.
 However, if a multidisciplinary team concludes that ending the pregnancy would benefit a woman undergoing cancer treatment, this management would also fall under exemptions for the “life of the mother.”

 The above discussion is not all-inclusive, and it is recognized that there are likely other situations that can threaten a woman’s life in pregnancy.
 Complying with state legislation differs little from conventional obstetric practice, as either may result in litigation, but is unlikely to do so when quality care is rendered.
-Obstetrician/gynecologists must continue to adhere to the standard of care, and recommendations from the American College of Obstetricians and Gynecologists as well as other obstetric medical organizations provide support for medically indicated interventions.
+Obstetrician/gynecologists must continue to adhere to the standard of care, and recommendations from the American College of Obstetricians and Gynecologists as well as other obstetric medical organizations when providing support for medically indicated interventions.
 Additional information may be found in (but is not limited to) the following documents:

-ACOG Practice Bulletin 201: Pregestational diabetes mellitus.
-Obstet Gynecol 2018;132(6):228-248.
+- ACOG Practice Bulletin 201: Pregestational diabetes mellitus.
+Obstet Gynecol2018;132(6):228-248.

-ACOG Practice Bulletin 183: Postpartum hemorrhage.
-Obstet Gynecol 2017;130(4):168-186.
+- ACOG Practice Bulletin 183: Postpartum hemorrhage.
+Obstet Gynecol2017;130(4):168-186.

-ACOG Practice Bulletin 142: Cerclage for the management of cervical insufficiency.
-Obstet Gynecol.
+- ACOG Practice Bulletin 142: Cerclage for the management of cervical insufficiency.Obstet Gynecol.
 2014;123:372-379.

-States with Strong Laws to Protect Life
+States with Strong Pro-Life Laws

-“It shall be unlawful for any person to intentionally perform or attempt to perform an abortion except as provided for by subsection (b).”
+“It shall be unlawful for any person to intentionally perform or attempt to perform an abortion….”

 Abortion is permitted if “an attending physician licensed in Alabama determines that an abortion is necessary in order to prevent a serious health risk to the unborn child’s mother.”

 A “serious health risk to the unborn child’s mother” is defined as “in reasonable medical judgment, the child’s mother has a condition that so complicates her medical condition that it necessitates the termination of her pregnancy to avert her death or to avert serious risk of substantial physical impairment of a major bodily function.
 This term does not include a condition based on a claim that the woman is suffering from an emotional condition or a mental illness which will cause her to engage in conduct that intends to result in her death or the death of her unborn child.
-However, the condition may exist if a second physician who is licensed in Alabama as a psychiatrist, with a minimum of three years of clinical experience, examines the woman and documents that the woman has a diagnosed serious mental illness and because of it, there is reasonable medical judgment that she will engage in conduct that could result in her death or the death of her unborn child.…”
+However, the condition may exist if a second physician who is licensed in Alabama as a psychiatrist, with a minimum of three years of clinical experience, examines the woman and documents that the woman has a diagnosed serious mental illness and because of it, there is reasonable medical judgment that she will engage in conduct that could result in her death or the death of her unborn child.
+If the mental health diagnosis and likelihood of conduct is confirmed as provided in this chapter, and it is determined that a termination of her pregnancy is medically necessary to avoid the conduct, the termination may be performed and shall be only performed by a physician licensed in Alabama in a hospital as defined in the Alabama Administrative Code and to which he or she has admitting privileges.”

 Definition of abortion and clarifications about what is not an abortion